 - Donkeys select a site in the paddock where all the animals will take turns to roll in it.
 They will remember and return to it whenever they come back to the paddock.
 It’s their natural way of dust bathing to control parasites.

 - If sheds or shelter trees are available, donkeys thrive better than when not wearing a cover.
-After rain they will try to find some dry area and roll in any dust they can find.
+After the rain, they will try to find some dry area and roll in any dust they can find.
 This forms a 25mm thick coat that helps the animal to retain heat naturally.
 Donkeys are prone to external parasites below covers.

 - Donkeys love physical contact and grooming fulfills this need.
 They especially enjoy grooming when their winter coats are being shed for summer.

-- In wet climates, donkeys need protection from rain.
+- In wet climates, donkeys need protection from the rain.
 Wet coats are not good for donkeys as they are dry climate animals.